-Six stories above a trash burning plant in Hinwil near Zürich, Climeworks went to work.
+Six stories above a trash-burning plant in Hinwil near Zürich, Climeworks went to work.
 They installed a battery of 18 suction vents to filter out the CO2 from ambient air.
 If this were not enough, the start-up figured out a workflow where the harvested carbon dioxide is sold to businesses in need.

-Have a closer look and you can recognize the massive fans on the roof of the KEZO trash incinerator plant in Hinwil:
+Have a closer look, and you can recognize the massive fans on the roof of the KEZO trash incinerator plant in Hinwil:

 Inside the tubes, proprietary filters trap and collect the CO2 molecules.
-In turn, the chemicals are sold in the form of concentrated gas to a nearby greenhouse as well as to producers of carbonated beverages, such as Coca Cola.
+In turn, the chemicals are sold in the form of concentrated gas to a nearby greenhouse as well as to producers of carbonated beverages, such as Coca-Cola.

 While commercial CO2 used to be trucked in from far away, the bi-product from next door has already decreased the time to harvest tomatoes and cucumbers by 15 percent.
-That's what I call a win-win situation - especially because I am a consumer of their produce!
+That's what I call a win-win situation - mainly because I am a consumer of their produce!

 Here are the two co-founders, Christoph Gebald and Jan Wurzbacher, with the world's first commercial plant to capture CO2 from the atmosphere:

-The engineers have the ambition to build 250'000 such plants in order to remove one percent of CO2 from the atmosphere by 2025.
+The engineers have the ambition to build 250'000 such plants to remove one percent of CO2 from the atmosphere by 2025.
 (Given that the CO2 filters will become more efficient with time, this number will likely drop.)